ghazanfarahmed/csv2mysql/README.md

 # csv2mysql
-Import CSV File to MySQL
+Import CSV File to MySQL by directly creating table based on first line

+Requirements
+Requires mysql client to be installed